Top Tools for Efficient and Effective Content Marketing

-And no business or blog would be complete without a handful of business-oriented tools, for things like accounting, billing, communication, and so on.
+And no business or blog would be complete without a business-oriented tool, for things like accounting, billing, and so on...

 When it comes to invoicing clients, I've found FreshBooks to be one of the best possible tools.
 I can set up automatic recurring invoices, preset tasks and products, and accept payment online.
 It automatically sends out reminder notices, and is nicely brandable so that my clients always know they can trust what they're seeing as legitimate.